michaellabuschagne/cae-test1/README.md

    writes them to a dynamodb table named ``cae-test1``
 2. Generates fake energy prices every 5 minutes and writes them to the same table - ``cae-test1``
-3. Calculates each customer's hourly hourly energy cost and writes them to ``cae-test1``
+3. Calculates each customer's hourly energy cost and writes them to the table ``cae-test1``
 4. Provides a HTTP endpoint to query a customer's bill by id and date bounds in